 Welcome To Class 3W

 Welcome to Class 3W.
 We have 29 children within our class; we are all unique, with all of us possessing different skills and talents.
 We come from a variety of different backgrounds and cultures, which makes 3W an exciting place to be.
 Our classroom is an environment where we are all happy to learn, collaborate and we are not afraid to make mistakes.
 Our many qualities include being enthusiastic towards our learning, being caring and respectful for each other and everybody beng team players.

 What will we been doing?

 As part of our belonging to God’s family unit of work, we will be studying God’s perfect recipe for being a follower of Jesus.
 We will be identifying key ingredients such as trust, faith, love and patience and included these within our own recipes.
 This reflection will help us as we continue our faith journey and prepare for receiving the Sacraments of Reconciliation and The Eucharist.

-We will soon begin our active learning of rocks and soils and even have the opportunity to create our very own fossils.
-This will link nicely with our topic work on prehistoric Britain where our focus is currently the Stone Age.
+We have just begun our active learning of rocks and soils and will even be having the opportunity to create our very own fossils.
+This will link nicely with our topic work on Prehistoric Britain where our focus is currently the Stone Age.
 We are travelling back in time to see how the world we know today first began.
 How did the earliest settlers live?
 What sort of food did they eat?
 How do we know anything about them?
 And most importantly...when did they live?